EvanHMorgan/The-Odin-Project/README.md

 ## Projects

 1. **Pugstrat**
 This project is a website built for the game Counter-Strike Global Offensive.
-The concept is a strat book to help random players in pickup games organize and play together strategically, and encourage teamwork.
+The concept is a strat book to help random players in pickup games organize and play together strategically while encouraging teamwork.
 <br></br>
 ### Contact
 Evan H. Morgan